-Acne around the mouth or on the edges of the lips is fairly common, but

-  if you have acne on the lips, there’s a good chance it isn’t actually
+Acne around the mouth or on the edges of the lips is fairly common 👄, but if you have small red spots on the lips, there’s a good chance they aren’t acne.
+Acne forms in the pores and hair follicles and the skin on our lips have almost no hair follicles.

-  acne.
-Bumps on the lips may look like acne, but more often than not,

-  they’re actually cold sores.

-  You can squeeze and pop pores with sebaceous filaments, just like

-  blackheads, but unlike blackheads, you won’t get a dark lump out.

-  Instead, a stringy yellow or white substance will come out—that’s the

-  sebaceous filament.
-This will stretch your pore, leaving it open to

-  bacteria and dead skin cells, making it more likely for real acne to
+You can squeeze and pop pores with sebaceous filaments, just like blackheads, but instead of a blackhead, a stringy yellow or white substance will come out—that’s the sebaceous filament.
+This will stretch your pore, leaving it open to bacteria 🦠 and dead skin cells, making it more likely for real acne to form.

-  form.

-  Most Eyebrow Acne and Acne Between the Eyebrows Is Really Irritated Hair
+Eyebrow Acne and Acne Between the Eyebrows

-  Follicles

 Can You Really Get Acne on the Eyelid?

 In short, probably not.
 Small red bumps here are usually one of two things: a stye or a chalazion.
 Both involve the sebaceous glands in the eye 👁️, but they are very different from acne and never benefit from acne treatment products.
 In fact, you should never apply acne treatments to the eyes or too close to them, as they can often cause pain or damage.